ERS Medical Privacy Notice

 What Information ERS Medical collects about you.

-We only collect and use your information for the lawful purposes of administering the business of NHS England.
+We only collect and use your information for the lawful purposes of administering the business of ERS Medical.
 These purposes include:

 What types of personal data does ERS Medical handle?